 Undoubtedly, extension tools are not as powerful and convenient as desktop software.
 If you are not satisfied with these web-centric services, and willing to run certain non-Chrome software here, you can run a Linux screen recorder on Chrome OS in developer mode, take advantage of remote control or install a virtual machine to utilize MP4 screen recorder for Windows.

-Many other Chrome-based tools are also worth your try, such as Loom, Hippo Video, Nimbus, Screen Recorder and ShowMore.
+Many other Chrome-based screen recorders are also worth your try, such as Loom, Hippo Video, Nimbus, Screen Recorder and ShowMore.

 RecMaster – Record Every Moment on Your Computer Screen